 The Israeli-born pianist Arie Vardi began his career as a performer at the age of 15.
 After winning the Israeli Chopin Competition, he performed with the Israel Philharmonic Orchestra under Zubin Mehta.
 After emerging as the winner of the Enescu Competition in Bucharest, he received many concert engagements in Europe.
 Despite these considerable obligations, Arie Vardi continued his piano studies in Basel with Paul Baumgartner and enrolled in composition classes with Pierre Boulez and Karl-Heinz Stockhausen.
 He has given guest performances worldwide with major orchestras directed by prominent conductors such as Bychkov, Masur, Paray and Zinman.
 His concert tours as a soloist brought him to Western and Eastern Europe, the United States, Asia and Australia.
 He has played the complete piano concertos of Bach and Mozart and has the complete repertoire of Debussy and Ravel at his command.
 His CDs with RCA have received international awards.

-Arie Vardi, regarded as one of the world’s leading piano pedagogues, is Professor of Piano at the University of Music and Drama in Hanover and at the Rubin Academy of Music of the Tel Aviv University.
+Arie Vardi, regarded as one of the world’s leading piano pedagogues, is Professor of Piano at the University of Music, Drama and Media in Hanover and at the Rubin Academy of Music of the Tel Aviv University.
 Over thirty of his students have won first prizes at international competitions.
 His many successes have led him to become one of the most sought-after professors and jurors of our time.

-Get an impression of the International Mendelssohn-Academy Leipig:
+Get an impression of the International Mendelssohn-Academy Leipzig:

 Internationale Mendelssohn-Akademie Leipzig